 For course fees between £150 and £895, you can pay over three equal instalments.
 The first instalment must be paid when you enrol, and two further payments made in the following two months.

 If you are aged 19 and over you may be eligible for an Advanced Learner Loan.
 These loans help you to cover the cost of your course fees – whether that’s a full or part-time course or training programme at levels 3, 4, 5, or 6.
-And you won’t even have to start paying it back until you’re earning £21,000 a year or more.
+And you won’t even have to start paying it back until you’re earning more than £21,000 a year.

 - Who is eligible for an Advanced Learner Loan?